TheMonHub/LumiFramework/README.md

 ### License Information

-LumiFramework is distributed under the terms of the **zlib license**.
+LumiFramework is distributed under the terms of the **BSL license**.
 This permissive open-source license allows you to use, modify, and distribute the software freely, even for commercial projects, with minimal restrictions.

 ---